2025–26 Phoenix Suns season: Draft picks

 In the first round of the 2025 NBA draft, the Rockets selected South Sudanese center Khaman Maluach from Duke University on behalf of the Suns.
 Maluach had been named to the 2025 All-Atlantic Coast Conference (ACC) Freshman Team after helping Duke reach the Final Four of the 2025 NCAA Division I men's basketball tournament.
 Before his collegiate career, he played professionally for multiple teams in the Basketball Africa League, where he led the league in rebounds in his final season in the league.

-Phoenix sent the 29th overall pick, a 2029 first-round pick acquired from the Utah Jazz, and Serbian guard Vasilije Micić to the Charlotte Hornets.
+Phoenix also sent the 29th overall pick, a 2029 first-round pick acquired from the Utah Jazz, and Serbian guard Vasilije Micić to the Charlotte Hornets.
 In return, the Suns received Mark Williams and reacquired their own 2029 second-round pick.

 In the second round of the draft, Phoenix executed several additional trades involving their second-round selections.
 The Suns initially held the rights to the 36th, 52nd, and 59th overall picks.
 The Suns ultimately acquired the 31st and 41st overall selections.
 With the 31st pick, the Minnesota Timberwolvess selected forward Rasheer Fleming from Saint Joseph's University for the Suns, while the Golden State Warriors used the 41st pick to select Dominican-American guard Koby Brea from the University of Kentucky for Phoenix.
 Fleming had been named to the 2025 All-Atlantic 10 First Team, while Brea was a two-time Atlantic 10 Sixth Man of the Year in 2022 and 2024 and led the conference in three-point shooting in his final seasons at Dayton and Kentucky.